EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 ## Application configuration

-Most of applications should contain several configuration parameters that defines a application behavior, state etc. Also we want to define a default value of the parameters in case it is omitted in the application configuration while installing it.
+Most of applications should contain several configuration parameters that defines an application behavior, state etc. Also we want to define a default value of the parameters in case it is omitted in the application configuration while installing it.
 In order to do it we add the "config" object to the application definition with the name of the config field as a key and a default as its value, so the code of the application will look like:

 	(function(jQuery) {
 	"use strict";